 Moving requires a lot of research, so you’ll first need to decide whether you’d like to live on or off-campus – make use of the University’s Accommodation Services to help you find your best options.
 Remember to check which campus you will be studying on and public transport options, as this may change where you want to live.
 On-campus student accommodation is very popular and can be booked up fast, so make sure you apply as soon as possible.

 Sydney is a great place to live, with each suburb having its own unique culture.
 Off-campus accommodation is usually a private rental organised through a real estate agent or other housemates.
-These tips will help you get started.
+Here's a handy accommodation checklist when organising a rental.

 Once you have sorted out your living arrangements, work out the best way to get there from the airport when you arrive.
 You don’t want to have to walk a long way with your luggage, so check the distance to public transport and how to order a taxi.
-If you're a newly commencing international students arriving between Saturday 25 January to Sunday 23 February 2020, you can book a free shuttle to central Sydney locations.
+If you're an international student arriving between Wednesday 15 December 2021 and Wednesday 30 March 2022, you can book a free shuttle to central Sydney locations.

 Your living costs will depend on a lot of different variables, including your lifestyle and where you choose to live.
 This is the time to be independent!
-We’ve put together an overview of expenses you’ll need to consider.
-There are also a few helpful guides online which can help you calculate a budget for your week-to-week expenses, such as Expatistan’s cost of living index and Insider Guides’ cost of living calculator.
+There are also a few helpful guides online which can help you calculate a budget for your week-to-week expenses, such as Insider Guides’ cost of living calculator.